Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: The model

 \subsubsection{Calibration of system parameters}

 Together with the above material parameters, it is necessary to determine appropriate initial conditions for the normal stress, $\sigma_n^0$, solid fraction, $\phi^0$, and layer thickness, $h^0$.
-The normal stress is conventionally prescribed or measured in laboratory experiments \cite<cf.>{saffer2003comparison}, or in the field may be estimated as the overburden stress from the fault gouge depth \cite<cf.>{kanamori2004physics}.
-The solid fraction in general varies through the thickness of the fault gouge \cite<see>{https://doi.org/10.1029/2022JB025666}, though as discussed earlier all such gradients are neglected in the present analysis.
-One way to determine the initial layer thickness is to follow \citeA{rice2006}, who associated it with the localised shear zone within the gouge of less than $1\div5$ mm.
+The normal stress is conventionally prescribed or measured in laboratory experiments \citep[cf.][]{saffer2003comparison}, or in the field may be estimated as the overburden stress from the fault gouge depth \citep[cf.][]{kanamori2004physics}.
+The solid fraction in general varies through the thickness of the fault gouge \citep[see][]{https://doi.org/10.1029/2022JB025666}, though as discussed earlier all such gradients are neglected in the present analysis.
+One way to determine the initial layer thickness is to follow \citet{rice2006}, who associated it with the localised shear zone within the gouge of less than $1\div5$ mm.
 This shear zone of an ultra-cataclastic gouge is influenced by factors such as fault maturity and the chemical composition of its materials.
+It is worth noticing that in the present formulation, we consider a nominal uniform shear strain rate across the gouge thickness, which neglects the coseismic evolution of shear localisation from a full gouge thickness to a localised band.
+Nevetheless, despite precluding this important feature \citep[cf.][]{rice2006,https://doi.org/10.1002/2013JB010711,barras2025shear}, this simplification readily enables to account for the dependence of the frictional response of the shear zone thickness, cf. Sections \ref{sec:validation} and \ref{sec:spring-slider}, in a straightforward way.
+Further accounting for the dynamic evolution of the shear zone profile by solving the underlying boundary value problem can, in future, provide deeper insights into the transition from distributed to localised slip.

-In clay, on which the current paper focuses, the thickness of the localised shear zones in the fault gouge is considered to be approximately $10\div 100$ times the clay platelet diameter, which is of the order of $1$ \textmu m \cite{morgenstern1967microscopic,rice2006,haines2013shear,bigaroni2023frictional,volpe2024frictional}.
-Although studies have explored the effects of earthquake nucleation and seismic events on the layer thickness using both laboratory samples and natural fault gouges \cite<e.g.,>[among others]{byerlee1976note,93JB03361,2011JB008264,evans1990thickness,JB095iB05p07007,scuderi2014physicochemical,lyu2019mechanics,bedford2021role}, the quantification of this relationship remains elusive.
+In clay, on which the current paper focuses, the thickness of the localised shear zones in the fault gouge is considered to be approximately $10\div 100$ times the clay platelet diameter, which is of the order of $1$ \textmu m \citep{morgenstern1967microscopic,rice2006,haines2013shear,bigaroni2023frictional,volpe2024frictional}.
+Although studies have explored the effects of earthquake nucleation and seismic events on the layer thickness using both laboratory samples and natural fault gouges \citep[e.g.,][among others]{byerlee1976note,93JB03361,2011JB008264,evans1990thickness,JB095iB05p07007,scuderi2014physicochemical,lyu2019mechanics,bedford2021role}, the quantification of this relationship remains elusive.
 Therefore, the impact of layer thickness on the nucleation and seismicity is carefully analysed in Section \ref{sec:spring-slider}.